-While weekly therapy sessions help sustain steady growth, sometimes you want to take giant leaps forward.
-If you would like to make faster progress, I’d like to tell you about a technique that creates breakthroughs better than any method I know.
+While weekly therapy sessions help sustain steady growth, sometimes therapy may be too slow for you.
+If you are eager to make faster progress, I’d like to tell you about a technique that creates breakthroughs better than any method I know.

 My clients are smart.
 They have strong mental processing skills.
 Some of my clients have been trying to change life-long patterns by using cognitive therapy for a very long time.
 While they get smarter and smarter, after a while they get downright frustrated with the slowness of therapy and all the money and time they’ve invested.
 The same old bothersome habits cycle around and around within themselves and in their marriages.

 Why the slow progress with cognitive therapy?

 We can’t always understand why we are the way we are on a logical level and make the changes we want.

 Let’s see how neuroscience can help answer this question.

 When we’ve experienced emotionally or physically painful events, our smart brains figured out how to help us survive.
 The instinctual part of our brain chose from this menu in a nanosecond: fight, flight, freeze, or faint.
 Our automatic reactions worked.
 We survived.

-After the painful event ended, two systems of our brain hard-wired our coping patterns.
+After a painful event ends, two systems of our brain hard-wire our coping patterns.

 (1) the part that helps us avoid pain so we don’t touch a hot stove again, and